 As I looked at the data I would carry and generate while on my trip, I came to a realization that there was really only one class of information that was truly and irrevocably irreplaceable: the photographs I would take on the trip itself.

 To make that even more scary, I frequently get questions that begin with “Help!
 I’ve lost all my pictures!”

 Literally everything else could be recovered — at cost or inconvenience, perhaps — but it could be recovered.
 My laptop and camera could be replaced.
 The operating system and applications could be reinstalled.
 The data carried with me was backed up at home prior to leaving.
 My email is backed up on both my own email server and Gmail.
 The only thing I would truly lose if I lost both my camera and laptop would be copies of any email I sent after leaving home (a loss I was willing to accept), and all my trip photographs (a loss I was not willing to accept).

 My backups took two forms.

-When I travel I carry with me a Seagate FreeAgent Go 500 gigabyte external USB drive.
-At the end of each day I do a system backup.
-In my case that’s a custom script, but a traditional daily incremental backup using any of a number of backup tools would have been just as appropriate.
+When I travel, I carry a Seagate FreeAgent Go 500-gigabyte external USB drive.
+At the end of each day, I do a system backup.
+In my case, that’s a custom script, but a traditional daily incremental backup using any of a number of backup tools would have been just as appropriate.
 This duplicates everything that changed since the prior backup.
-On this trip that means that photographs downloaded from my camera are copied to this backup daily.
+On this trip, that means that photographs downloaded from my camera are copied to this backup daily.

-I also took the extra paranoid step of making sure that the external hard drive and my laptop never traveled together: as I type the hard drive is in my luggage, and my laptop with me in the airliner cabin.
+I also took the extra paranoid step of making sure that the external hard drive and my laptop never traveled together: as I type, the hard drive is in my luggage and my laptop is with me in the airplane cabin.
 If I lose my luggage, I still have my laptop.
-When we left for day trips where the laptop remained at the hotel, I threw the hard drive in my backpack that came with me.
+When we left for day trips and the laptop remained at the hotel, I threw the hard drive in my backpack that came with me.
 If my laptop were to be stolen, I’d still have my backup.